vedph/pythia-shell/README.md

 6. if you want to create the image for the non-localized version, update [Dockerfile](Dockerfile) accordingly;
 7. `docker build . -t vedph2020/pythia-shell:3.1.2-it -t vedph2020/pythia-shell:latest` (replace with the current version; remove `-it` for the English version).

+🌐 To update localizable messages:

->To update the localizable messages run `ng extract-i18n`.
-Then move the generated XLF file into locale and add new entries into the corresponding translated files in the same directory.
+1. run `ng extract-i18n` and move the generated XLF file into `locale`.
+2. use `npx xliffmerge --profile xliffmerge.json` to merge new entries into the corresponding translated file(s) (the profile is in `xliffmerge.json`).
+3. use [Poedit](https://poedit.net/download) or similar to edit the localized messages file and add the corresponding translations.

 ## Breakpoints